A long-forgotten murder mystery.

 Joseph Bromley, aged 17, was arrested on suspicion of murdering his father.
 The men had been quarrelling over a disagreement in the weeks prior; the police decided to investigate.
 Upon inspecting the property where Joseph was employed, they found clothes he had allegedly worn on the day his father went missing.
 Suspicious bloodstains were found on the clothes, prompting the police to presume the worst.
 They arrested Joseph, and the court held him in remand.
 The press was quick to report him as a suspect.
 Lucky for Joseph, witnesses gave evidence that he and Andrew had reconciled soon after the quarrel and were on good terms.
 The blood-stained clothing was also accounted for by corroborating evidence; Joesph had been bleeding from the nose.
 His clothing was used to staunch the flow.
 The citizens of Lane Cove were enraged by the treatment of Joseph Bromley.
 Some wrote letters to the editors of the press accusing the colonial government of malpractice.

-Leal?
+Robert Leal?

-Meanwhile, as Joseph was being detained, there was another suspect identified.
-A mysterious individual the records only refer to by the name ‘Leal’.
-When Andrew Bromley did not return home on the night of the fires, his wife, Sarah, went to the Greengate Inn to inquire about him.
-This man ‘Leal’ was drinking at the inn and told Sarah, “I don’t think you will ever see him again alive; perhaps he’s got in the fire.”
-The drunk Leal later saying “mind your own business; your husband is dead!”
-The Sydney Morning Herald reported this encounter.
-Apparently, Leal was questioned and stated ‘he had not the slightest recollection of ever having made any remarks about the deceased to that effect’.
-Unfortunately, there is no reference to Leal again.
+Meanwhile, as Joseph was being detained, another suspect was identified, a local man named Robert Leal.
+When Andrew Bromley did not return home on the night of the fires, his wife, Sarah, went to the Travellers Rest Inn (859 Pacific Highway Pymble) to inquire if anyone had seen him.
+Robert Leal was drinking at the inn and told Sarah, “I don’t think you will ever see him again alive; perhaps he’s got in the fire.”
+One Sarahy asked him what he meant, the drunk Leal said “Mind your own business; your husband is dead!”

 A community outraged